Shop Parts keyboard_double_arrow_right

 Rinse the Tank

-Clean the Fuel Hose
+Flush the Fuel Line

-Replace the Fuel Filter or Pump Assembly
+Replace the Fuel Filter and Pump Assembly

 Replacing the fuel filter on some vehicles isn’t possible because their fuel filters are integrated with the fuel pump assembly.
 When this is the case, you’ll need to replace the entire fuel pump assembly.
 Some manufacturers recommend replacing the entire fuel pump assembly whenever the tank is contaminated.